Mariusmarten/mariusmarten.github.io/resources.md

 permalink: /resources/
 ---

-A collection of resources for Machine Learning, Computational Neuroscience and Complex Systems, I find useful or interesting.
+A collection of resources for Computational Neuroscience, Machine Learning and Complex Systems, I find useful or interesting.

 ### Computational Neuroscience and Neurophysics
 - Miller's [An Introductory Course in Computational Neuroscience](https://mitpress.mit.edu/books/introductory-course-computational-neuroscience) textbook